anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 Within HTTP, URI query parameters are not explicitly preserved during a redirect (probably due to architecture considerations, see the section below).
-Specific to RDAP, [@!RFC7480] instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform a URL of a redirect.
+Specific to RDAP, [@!RFC7480] instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform the URL of a redirect.

 Therefore, query parameters denoting RDAP extensions will not survive redirects.
 This can be readily observed in currently deployed RDAP servers: